Face mask effectiveness: What science knows now

 "They are very helpful in reducing the chances that the person will get COVID because it's reducing the amount of virus that you would inhale from the air around you," Marr said about masks.

 No mask is 100% effective.
-An N95, for example, is named as such because it is at least 95 percent efficient at blocking airborne particles when used properly.
+An N95, for example, is named as such because it is at least 95% efficient at blocking airborne particles when used properly.
 But even if a mask has an 80% efficiency, Marr said, it still offers meaningful protection.

 "That greatly reduces the chance that I'm going to become infected," Marr said.